sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : "Extras" for LaTeX users of XeTeX
+Short desc    : "Extras" for LaTeX users of XeTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package loads the fixltx2e package from the LaTeX
+Descript     : The package loads the fixltx2e package from the LaTeX
              : distribution, and etex.sty from the e-TeX distribution.
 The
              : package then patches the \- (discretionary hyphen command) to
              : use the current hyphen character (which may be different from